tomcam/least-github-pages/docs/README.md

 ## Set master branch to /docs folder

-GitHub Pages and Jekyll use a directory structure but putting `/docs` before everything can get old.
-Avoid this by establishing it as the base directory for your documentation site.
+GitHub Pages and Jekyll prefer you to use a directory structure starting not in the root directory but in `/docs`.
+Inserting `/docs` before in a path can get old.
+GitHub lets you avoid this by establishing it as the base directory for your documentation site.

-### Choose the Settings tab

-From the list of sections on the middle of the page choose **Settings**:
+* From the list of sections on the middle of the page choose **Settings**:

 ![Choose the Settings tab](./assets/github-settings-tab.png)